Take last minute business class flights to stellar Edinburgh.

 - The Crown Jewels.
 Located in the Crown Room, the crown jewels include a golden royal sceptre from 1494 and the royal crown, dating back to 1540.

-Fit For a Queen: Holyrood Palace and Last Minute First Class Flights
+Fit For a Queen: Holyrood Palace and Last Minute Business Class Flights

 At the opposite end of the Royal Mile from Edinburgh Castle, Holyrood Palace is another symbol of Scottish grandeur.
 As the British monarch’s official Scottish residence, Holyrood is breathtaking and historic.
 Visitors can see the State Apartments as well as the spectacular Mary, Queen of Scots Chamber.